 - To produce engineers who excel in the professional practice of mechanical engineering.
 Professional practice includes the ability to identify, design and implement solutions to technical problems through a multiplicity of laboratory, analytical and communication methods within a business climate.

-- To produce engineers who are aware of how their roles as technical professionals and leaders affect the wider human community, and who are motivated by moral principles in their professional and personal lives.
+- To produce engineers who are aware of how their roles as technical professionals and leaders affect the wider human community, who serve not only as employees or employers but as socially-conscious citizens, and who are motivated by moral principles in their professional and personal lives.

 Mechanical Engineering Undergraduate Program Outcomes

 Graduates from the Bachelor of Mechanical Engineering program at the University of Detroit Mercy will have:

 a) an ability to apply knowledge of mathematics, science, and engineering